-Table 10 below shows the number and estimated dollar value of building permits issued for Class 4 property in the County for the years 2002 through 2006.
+Table 11 below shows the number and estimated dollar value of building permits issued for Class 4 property in the County for the years 2002 through 2006.
 Class 4 property includes commercial, industrial, institutional buildings and vacant land.
-As indicated in the table, there were 38 building permits issued for Class 4 properties in 2006.
-Since 2002, the estimated value on such permits increased by 298.5%.
+As indicated in the table, there were 32 building permits issued for Class 4 properties in both 2006 and 2002.
+Over the same period, the estimated value on such permits increased by 298.5%.

-NUMBER AND VALUE OF BUILDING PERMITS ISSUED, CLASS 4 PROPERTY, 2002 - 2006
+NUMBER AND VALUE OF BUILDING PERMITS ISSUED,

+CLASS 4 PROPERTY, 2002 - 2006